dataduke/jekyll-wikibox/wikibox/_posts/2013-04-10-wikibox-pages-views.md

 	 NR NEXT PREVIOUS 		// button to scroll up
 	-----------------

-The silde `NR` and `NEXT`, `PREVIOUS` buttons have the same screen position when scrolled to divider line.
+The slide `NR` and `NEXT`, `PREVIOUS` buttons have the same screen position when scrolled to divider line.
 They are generated automatically.
 Alternatively you can use a keyboard shortcut to scroll one slide up/down (eg. `SHIFT-UP/DOWN-ARROW`).

-It is supposed to be much quicker in creating and manipulating content then your typical presentation program and thus replaces the need for propriety formats like Microsoft Powerpoint `.ppsx` `.pptx`, Apple Keynote `.keynote`, and open formats like LibreOffice or NeoOffcie or Apache OpenOffice Impress `.odp` `.otp` `.sdd` `.sxi`, which make highly use of slow mouse interactions.

 ### Cheatsheet View (Card Page)

 An optimized layout for viewing cheatsheets or quick reference sheets.
-It uses a always identical column width with endless vertical scrolling.
+It uses columns and endless vertical scrolling.
+Each cheatsheet file can define its column count individually as parameter.
+Columns are filled up in order under the condition to have approximately the same content height in the end.

-	- GROUP -  		   | - GROUP - 			| - GROUP -
+	- GROUP -  	   (1) | - GROUP - 		(3)	| - GROUP -      (5)
 	TERM   EXPLANATION | TERM   EXPLANATION | TERM   EXPLANATION TERM   EXPLANATION | TERM   EXPLANATION | TERM   EXPLANATION TERM   EXPLANATION | TERM   EXPLANATION | TERM   EXPLANATION TERM   EXPLANATION | TERM   EXPLANATION | TERM   EXPLANATION TERM   EXPLANATION | TERM   EXPLANATION |
-	TERM   EXPLANATION | TERM   EXPLANATION | - GROUP -
+	TERM   EXPLANATION | TERM   EXPLANATION | - GROUP -      (6)
 					   | TERM   EXPLANATION | TERM   EXPLANATION
-	- GROUP -		   | TERM   EXPLANATION | TERM   EXPLANATION
+	- GROUP -	   (2) |  					| TERM   EXPLANATION
+	TERM   EXPLANATION | - BOX -	    (4) |
+	TERM   EXPLANATION | DESCRIPTION	    |
 	TERM   EXPLANATION | 				    |
-	TERM   EXPLANATION | 				    |
-	TERM   EXPLANATION | 				    |

 - `TERM` can be a program shortcut, definition, term, vocabulary.
 - `EXPLANATION` is the corresponding description.
 - `GROUP` can be a command group, category, topic.
 Groups are organized in columns.

-If a whole topic group doesn`t fit anymore in a column it gets shifted as a whole into the next column as its first item.

-Cheatsheets can be written in and converted into `markdown` (definition list), `XML` or `JSON` as they are more or less just grouped key-value pairs.
+- `BOX` boxes can add additional value.
+- `DESCRIPTION` can be helpful facts or background information about groups.
+Written as automatically wrapped text (multi-line).

+### Training View

+For training plans.

+### Agenda View

+For events and calenders.